Arka1803/MAARS_RT/Readme.md

 3. __Compute Attack Probability (AP)__ : The generated schedules are analyzed to determine the probability of an attack based on specific experimental parameters, with results stored in CSV format and visualized as plots.
 The script `AP_plot.py --v_i <victim_id> --a_i <attacker_id>` performs this.

 The commands to perform these steps are given below in details.

-Clone the repository:
+First clone the repository
 ```bash
 git clone https://github.com/Arka1803/MAARS_RT.git
 ```